redux-form/redux-form/docs/api/Fields.md

 `parse` is called with the field `value` and `name` as arguments and should return the new parsed value to be stored in the Redux store.

+#### `validate : (value, allValues, props, name) => error` [optional]

+Allows you to to provide a field-level validation rule.
+The function is given the fields current value, all other form values, the props passed to the form, and the name of field currently being validated.
+If the field is valid it should return `undefined`.
+If the field is invalid it should return an error (usually, but not necessarily, a `String`).
+Note: if the validate prop changes the field will be re-registered.

+`validate` can be a function, an array of functions or an object.
+In the latest case, a property of the object is an element of `names` array.
+See the [Usage](#usage) section below for details.

+#### `warn : (value, allValues, props) => warning` [optional]

+Allows you to to provide a field-level warning rule.
+The function is given the fields current value, all other form values, and the props passed to the form.
+If the field does not need a warning it should return `undefined`.
+If the field needs a warning it should return the warning (usually, but not necessarily, a `String`).
+Note: if the warn prop changes the field will be re-registered.

+`warn` can be a function, an array of functions or an object.
+In the latest case, a property of the object is an element of `names` array.
+See the [Usage](#usage) section below for details.

 #### `forwardRef : boolean` [optional]

 If `true`, the rendered component will be available with the